KaiserFury/Full-Stack-project/README.md

 - Joi validation for listing and review submissions
 - Bootstrap client-side form validation and responsive layouts
 - Flash messages for success and error feedback
-- Default image fallback for listings without an image URL
+- Cloudinary-backed image storage for uploaded listing images
 - Automatic cleanup of referenced reviews when a listing is deleted
 - Reusable EJS-Mate layout, navbar, alerts, footer, and error page